-Energy efficiency is one of the main focal points in the home improvement industry, directly as a result of energy inflation and the following rise in the cost of living.
+Becoming more energy efficient is a key goal of the home improvement industry, directly as a result of energy inflation and the following rise in the cost of living.
 One of the most popular home improvement installations is double glazing.
-This is due to the substance that’s placed in between the dual (or triple in windows) panes – and that substance is argon gas.
+This is due to the substance that’s placed in between the dual (or triple in some windows) panes – and that substance is argon gas.

 Argon gas is a substance that heavily slows the transfer of heat from the inside of your home, to the outside.
 As such, this boosts the level of insulation your double-glazed windows have.
 That being said, there are some who choose not to bother with argon gas at all.
 Read on to find out why.